-CCPS students are assigned their own unique accounts to be used to log onto devices and various instructional applications.
+CCPS students are assigned their own unique accounts to log into the CCPS Portal and access various instructional applications.
 Students should NEVER share their credentials with others.
-School network account usernames and passwords are considered to be confidential information of the user and may not be used by another.
+School network account usernames and passwords are confidential information of the user and must not be shared with others.
 It is a violation for students to give passwords to another student for any reason.
 It is a violation to use another student's credentials for any reason.
 Students are responsible for the content accessed, uploaded, downloaded, posted, shared, and transmitted on any device through their account.
 While accounts are assigned to students, the accounts are the property of CCPS.
 All network traffic is traceable.
 See "Digital Citizenship" section for information on protecting student account information.